Relintai/pandemonium_engine_docs/tutorials/animation/cutout_animation.md

 proper place in the hierarchy.
 This means it wouldn't be affected by the movement of the torso.
 We'll fix this problem with `RemoteTransform2D` nodes.

+Note:
-.. note:: You can also fix depth ordering problems by adjusting the Z property of any node inheriting from Node2D.
+ You can also fix depth ordering problems by adjusting the Z property of any node inheriting from Node2D.

 RemoteTransform2D node